emissary-ingress/emissary/reference/debugging.md

     ambassador-85c4cf67b-vg6p5   1/1       Running   0          1m
     ```

-2. Choose a Pod that you want to examine in the Diagnostics Console with: `kubectl port-forward -n ambassador <ambassador-pod-name> 8877`.
-3. Then, check the Ambassador Deployment with the following: `kubectl get -n ambassador deployments`
+2. Then, check the Ambassador Deployment with the following: `kubectl get -n ambassador deployments`

     After a brief period, the terminal will print something similar to the following: